duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 This means that DuckDB was able to use integers rather than strings when operating on those columns, further boosting performance.

 Despite what appears at first glance to be a performance plateau, zooming in to 2023 and 2024 reveals a ~20% improvement.
-In addition, aggregations have received significant attention in the most recent versions to enable larger than memory aggregations.
+In addition, aggregations have received significant attention in the most recent versions to enable larger-than-memory aggregations.
 You can see that this was achieved while continuing to improve performance for the smaller-than-memory case.